Build an Upright Palisade Fence

-When you have completed your fence, you will probably find that the posts are not all level at the top ( as shown in the above picture).
+When you have completed your fence, you will probably find that the posts are not all level at the top.
 Simply saw off the top of the posts using a slightly sloping cut so that the rain water will run off the top of the post and seal the cut with wood seal to protect the wood.

 If you intend to stain your fence, you should do so as soon as possible while the wood is still clean.
 Treated wood doesn't have to be stained and will eventually fade to a silvery grey but, if you want a coloured fence then choose a stain that will still let the grain of the wood show through.

 Want more from Gardenzine?
 Search Gardenzine for articles here: